Pandemic, racial justice, the economy drove Notre Dame students to the polls in 2020

 The Democratic Engagement Survey, a companion to the NSLVE, provides additional context.

-A product of the Center for Social Concerns, the post-election survey asks students about their vote, their level of engagement in politics, their political views and their sense of the political climate on campus.
+A product of the Institute for Social Concerns, the post-election survey asks students about their vote, their level of engagement in politics, their political views and their sense of the political climate on campus.

 This year’s survey was conducted in the weeks following the election.
 It involved more than 1,300 graduate and undergraduate students from a randomly selected sample of more than 3,200 overall, or about one quarter of the student population.